 The Steam Mill

-The center of this picture, between the lower doors, shows the remains of the later granary.
+The centre of this picture, between the lower doors, shows the remains of the later granary.
 This was obviously a substantial wall as can be seen from the lighter brickwork above.
-The bricked up opening the narrow door provided communication between the steam mill and the granary.
+The bricked up opening above the narrow door provided communication between the steam mill and the granary.

 In 1845 the Essex & Suffolk Equitable Insurance Society – Maldon Agency instruction Book had the following entry –

 There is a steam engine fixed in a brick and slated building adjoining the brick and slated granary adjoining the mill – having internal communication with the granary by means of iron doors.

 These iron doors probably helped to protect the steam mill from the fire, but may have been sold in a salvage sale in the September after the fire.

 The door to the left of the granary wall is the entry to the engine and boiler room.

 When restoration of the mill was first considered there was a problem.
 The steam mill had been inhabited by bats and as they are a protected species they could not be disturbed.
 See The Bat Problem to find out how this was overcome.